 Result of all this, substantially increased power especially when rolling on the throttle at highway speeds.
 The difference is remarkable.

-You don't have to use the Spectro air cleaner cover.
+You don't have to use the Spectre air cleaner cover.
 You can use a higher quality piece supplied by K&N, you can swap out filters or mix and match bits and pieces.

 The K&N 9" dia. chrome top plate/cover has a separate part number of 06883 but it is not listed on the K&N website.
-You'll have to call K&N to order the part.
-It lists for $25.70.
+You can find it on Amazon..

-The K&N 9" air filter element P/N E-3527 runs approx. $35.00 each.
-You can order the element and chrome top plate separately to save $5.00 or so but the parts retailer may not be able to do so through their distributor.
+The K&N 9" air filter element P/N E-3527 runs approx. $50.00 each.
+You can order the element and chrome top plate separately to save money but the parts retailer may not be able to do so through their distributor.
 That's why the 60-1070 kit was mentioned previously.

 Quieting The Cold Idle Solenoid Chatter